 - Math – numbers, operations, measurement, geometry, algebra, etc.

-“Wow,” thinks Ms. Sneed.
 “We’re right in the middle of our sound unit.
-How can I pull this off?”
-She noses around on Pinterest, and an idea forms in her head.
-Ms. Sneed smiles to herself.
-This activity will captivate her students!
+How can I pull this off?” asked Ms. Sneed

-STEM Sound Activity – Building a Musical Instrument
+STEM Science Activity – Building a Musical Instrument

 The S in STEM – Science

-“Good morning, class!” chirps Ms. Sneed.
+“Good morning, class!” said Ms. Sneed.
 “To deepen your understanding of pitch, you will participate in a STEM activity.
 That means we’ll integrate science, technology, engineering, and mathematics.”

 The T in STEM – Technology